Alfredo Stroessner: Marriage and children

-Extramarital affairs
+Extramarital affairs and child abuse

 Stroessner engaged in extramarital affairs before and during his presidency.
-According to many sources, some of his affairs were with teenage girls as young as 13, and he may have fathered over 30 illegitimate children.
-The affairs were divulged after his downfall, further tarnishing his image.
+According to many sources, he also sexually abused girls as young as 13 years old.
+According to journalist Andrés Colman, sexual slavery occurred in twelve detention centers throughout the nation, and was also committed by Paraguayan officers, as well as by some of Stroessner's relatives.
+As a result of this he may have fathered over 30 illegitimate children.
+The affairs and child abuse were divulged after his downfall, further tarnishing his image.